Jgithub02/IPL---Magazine-/README.md

 # Steps Followed
 # 1. Data Loading into SQL
-I created a database called "ipl" using the following command
+Created a database called "ipl" using the following command